MicrosoftDocs/architecture-center/docs/cloud-adoption/decision-guides/resource-consistency/overview.md

 ---
-title: "CAF: Resource consistency"
+title: "CAF: Resource consistency decision guide"
+titleSuffix: Microsoft Cloud Adoption Framework for Azure ms.service: architecture-center ms.subservice: enterprise-cloud-adoption ms.custom: governance
-description: Discussion of resource consistency when planning an Azure migrations
+description: Learn about resource consistency when planning an Azure migrations.
 author: rotycenh
 ms.date: 12/27/2018
 ---

-# CAF: Resource consistency
+# CAF: Resource consistency decision guide

 Azure [subscription design](../subscriptions/overview.md) defines how you organize your cloud assets in relation to your organization's overall structure.
 In addition, integrating your existing IT management standards and your organizational policies depends on how you deploy and organize cloud resources within a subscription.